stidd/curriculum17-18/advanced/units/unit3/README.md

 ## Overview
 Student will create a pig latin translator.
-This will require students to create and input box and a button with click handler.
-The program will read text and dislpay the pig latinized result to the screen.
+This will require coders to create and input box and a button with click handler.
+The program will manipulate the inputted string and dislpay the pig latinized result to the screen.

 ## Important Links
 | Example | Student Planning |  Starter Code | Solution Code  | Rubric | Extra Resources |